m4nbat/SecBlogs/command_and_control_OffensiveNotion.md

 ## Final KQL query

 ```
-let excludedProcessFileNames = datatable (browser:string)["teams.exe","GoogleUpdate.exe","outlook.exe","msedge.exe","chrome.exe","iexplorer.exe","brave.exe","firefox.exe"]; //add more browsers or mail clients where needed for exclusion
-DeviceNetworkEvents
-| where not(InitiatingProcessFileName has_any (excludedProcessFileNames))
-| where RemoteUrl has_any ("oauth2.googleapis.com","sheets.googleapis.com","drive.googleapis.com") and isnotempty(InitiatingProcessFileName)
-| summarize visitedURLs=make_list(RemoteUrl) by ActionType, DeviceName, InitiatingProcessAccountName, InitiatingProcessParentFileName, InitiatingProcessFileName
-| project ActionType, DeviceName, InitiatingProcessAccountName, InitiatingProcessParentFileName, InitiatingProcessFileName, visitedURLs, Connections=array_length(visitedURLs)
-//| where visitedURLs contains "oauth2.googleapis.com" and visitedURLs has_any ("sheets.googleapis.com","drive.googleapis.com") // may allow for higher fidelity as the GC2 go application communicates to both the google drive folder and sheets API.
+KQL HERE
 ```

 As you can see the activity has been picked up based on the telemetry forwarded from the victim host

 **IMAGE**

-## Identifying files created by the suspicious process making connections to Google APIs
+## Identifying files created by the suspicious process making connections to Notion APIs

 Below I will cover off the ability to download files (T1544: Ingress Tool Transfer) from the C2.
 In this instance, we have downloaded an enumeration script that can be used by the attacker to perform discovery of the local system and connected network.

-The below query is an example of how we can use our initial query to identify suspicious process filenames that are communicating with Google APIs and to use the distinct list of names as a filter to search for files created on the host which could indicate a tool being transferred from the C2 to the victim.
+The below query is an example of how we can use our initial query to identify suspicious process filenames that are communicating with the Notion APIs and to use the distinct list of names as a filter to search for files created on the host which could indicate a tool being transferred from the C2 to the victim.

 ```
-let excludedProcessFileNames = datatable (browser:string)["teams.exe","GoogleUpdate.exe","outlook.exe","msedge.exe","chrome.exe","iexplorer.exe","brave.exe","firefox.exe"]; //add more browsers or mail clients where needed for exclusion
-let processComWithGoogleAPI = DeviceNetworkEvents
-| where not(InitiatingProcessFileName has_any (excludedProcessFileNames))
-| where RemoteUrl has_any ("oauth2.googleapis.com","sheets.googleapis.com","drive.googleapis.com") and isnotempty(InitiatingProcessFileName)
-| distinct InitiatingProcessFileName;
-DeviceFileEvents
-| where ActionType == "FileCreated" and InitiatingProcessFileName in~ (processComWithGoogleAPI)
+KQL HERE
 ```

 An example output from the query is shown below